ssokolow/rust-cli-boilerplate/README.md

   customized via variables. (eg. for cross-compilation)
 * `just build-release` for a 100% static i686 binary totalling under `205KiB`
   (`185KiB` with `panic="abort"`) in new projects
+* `just install-deps` to install all but two optional dependencies on Debian-family distros.
+* `just install-cargo-deps` to install all distro-agnostic dependencies.

 ## Supplementary Files